Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 - Akron has played 11 games, with five wins against the spread.

-- This season, the Zips are winless against the spread when entering a game as an underdog of 28.5 points or more.
+- The Zips have yet to cover the spread this season when underdogs by 28.5 points or more.

-- Akron has hit the over in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- Akron's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Akron is 4-1 against the spread and 2-3 overall in games when it records more than 21.6 points.
+- Akron is 4-1 against the spread and 2-3 overall when the team scores more than 21.6 points.

-- When Akron churns out more than 340.3 yards, the team is 5-1 against the spread and 2-4 overall.
+- In games that Akron picks up more than 340.3 yards, the team is 5-1 against the spread and 2-4 overall.

-- This year the Zips have 16 turnovers, one fewer than the Rockets have takeaways (17).
+- The Zips have 16 giveaways this season, while the Rockets have 17 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.